things-to-do

 This wooden pier extending into the sea near the Marbella Club Hotel has become one of the most photographed spots on the Costa del Sol.
 The simple wooden structure against the golden sky creates a minimalist, elegant frame.

 The pier is free to access and sits next to Lobito de Mar restaurant.
 Even if you're not dining, you can walk out for sunset photos.
+It faces west, so you get the sun dropping directly in front of you.

 6. La Concha Mountain

-The hike takes 2-3 hours each way and is rated medium to difficult.
-But if you time it right, arriving at the summit as the sky turns golden, it's an unforgettable experience.
+This isn't a casual sunset stroll.
+The hike takes 2 to 3 hours each way and is rated medium to difficult.
+Start in late afternoon and bring a headlamp for the descent.
+If you time it right, arriving at the summit as the sky turns golden, the views are unforgettable.

 7. Paseo Maritimo (Seafront Promenade)